therearedoors/tdd-todolist/README.md

 You should be able to run this in your JS console (using your node REPL, or browser console).
 For any assumptions made, represent this in your domain model.

 - Create a todo item that has an ID, text description, and starts off incomplete
-- Show all todo items
+- Get all todo items
+- Set a todo completed by its ID
-- Show only todo items that are incomplete
+- Get only todo items that are incomplete
-- Show only todo items that are complete
+- Get only todo items that are complete
-- Search for a todo item by its ID and show it, or return a message saying it doesn’t exist
+- Search and return a todo item by its ID, or return a message saying it doesn’t exist
 - Remove a todo item by its ID
-- Only show the first 20chars of a todo item text description when showing multiple todo items.
-When showing a single todo, show all the text description

 #### Example interactions
 ```sh